 STATISTICS WELCOMES NEW FACULTY

-Raymond Wong is a member of the American Statistical Association, the Institute of Mathematical Statistics and the International Chinese Statistical Association.
+Yang Ni is a member of the American Statistical Association, the International Society for Bayesian Analysis, the International Indian Statistical Association and International Chinese Statistical Association.

 DAVID E. JONES

 David Jones received a PhD in Statistics in 2016 from Harvard University under the guidance of Xiao-Li Meng and is currently a postdoctoral fellow at Duke University and SAMSI.
 Prior to his PhD, David earned an MMath degree from the University of Nottingham and worked for the UK Government Statistical Service.
 He is a recipient of the 2016 ASA Section on Bayesian Statistical Science student paper award and at Harvard he received the 2016 Arthur P. Dempster graduate student award for significant contributions to foundational research in statistics.

 David’s research focuses on Bayesian methods, machine learning, and statistical information.
 His main application area is astronomy and he collaborates extensively with astronomers on a variety of scientific problems including exoplanet detection, image analysis, and star classification.
 The astronomical datasets he encounters are often high dimensional, combine multiple sources and types of information, and pose novel statistical and computational challenges.
 On the foundational side, David is especially interested in developing statistical information measures for decision problems and quantifying prior information.
 Whenever possible, he seeks to combine his theoretical and methodological work to better tackle modern scientific challenges.